suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 firmware image fails to boot.
 This approach adds robustness to the firmware update procedure.

-Since the image in primary slot is available in cleartext it may need to re-encrypted it before copying it to the secondary slot.
+Since the image in primary slot is available in cleartext, it may need to be re-encrypted before copying it to the secondary slot.
 This may be necessary when the secondary slot has different access permissions or when the staging area is located in off-chip flash memory and is therefore more vulnerable to physical attacks.
 Note that this description assumes that the processor does